namtran166/BootcampNotes/README.md

 ```

 ## POST /books/<int:book_id>
-With this endpoint we can easily upload our favorite book we currently have to our database!
+With this endpoint we can easily upload our favorite book we currently have to our store!
 Just a quick reminder, don't forget to put the bookID!
 ```
 Header:
     Content-Type: application/json
-    Authorization: JWT <string:jwt_token>
+    Authorization Required

 Body:
 {